Communities are full of individuals and groups doing amazing work.

 Stories told through photo and video show you in action

-This site celebrates the inspiring work individuals and organizations are doing.
-Because for folks to care about something they need to see what’s going on.
+This site celebrates the inspiring work individuals and organizations are doing because, for folks to care they need to see what’s going on.

-You pour yourself into your cause day after day, and so it can be frustrating when your message isn't reaching folks and resonating the way it could.
+When you pour yourself into your cause day after day, it can be frustrating when your message isn't reaching folks and resonating the way it could.
 You need resources, support, and-- especially-- more exposure so people will pay attention.

 Like so many making a difference out there, you need to share your story so people can be inspired and get involved.
 And you need a guide who can help craft your message in a way that will make others take notice.

-Through visual communication, Francis Tatem showcases difference makers and demonstrate their mission and values being realized and lived out so people connect with their passion and purpose.
+Through visual communication, Francis Tatem showcases difference makers to demonstrate their mission and values being realized so people will connect with their passion and purpose.

 With your story and accomplishments highlighted in this way, you'll feel pride and have a stronger connection with your followers, knowing that you've led the charge and built something meaningful.